sofwerx/swx-devops/README.md

 #### On other operating systems

-For general compatiblity and ease of developer station convergence, this project has a Vagrantfile that defines a Vagrant machine to run an Ubuntu virtual machine and install our dependencies.
+For general compatiblity and ease of developer station convergence, this project has a Vagrantfile that defines a Vagrant machine to run an Ubuntu virtual machine and install the dependencies.

 Install Vagrant for your operating system: